sinatra/sinatra.github.com/README.md

 `gulp watch` triggers a couple of processes:
 - After changes have been introduced in the `_sass` directory, it first builds uncompressed `.css` files from the corresponding `.sass` files and puts them into `/css/development`.
-- Gulp also watches any changes made directly made on `.css`files in the `/css/development` directory.
+- Gulp also watches any changes made in the `/css/development` directory.
-- In turn, these or any changes in `/css/development` will get compressed, prefixed and purified of any obsolete style declarations before being placed in their final destination at `/css`.
+- In turn, any changes in `/css/development` will get compressed, prefixed and purified of any obsolete style declarations before being placed in their final destination at `/css`.
 - Your site is reloaded automatically using Browsersync which watches any changes to `.css` files in `/css`.
 No need to install any additional gimmicks.

 That means Gulp is configured so that you can either work on `.sass` files in the `/_sass` directory or on `.css` files directly in the `/css/development` directory.
-The legacy styles are placed in there as well atm.
-That being said, if you want to introduce changes in `/css/development`, you need to create new filenames to avoid being overwritten when new versions of Sass files get built.
+If you want to introduce changes in `/css/development`, you need to create new filenames to avoid being overwritten when new versions of Sass files get built.

-Contributing directly to one of the existing Sass partials or via new ones of your own would be the preferred option.
-After some refactoring, we want to only serve one authorative stylesheet (application.css) that imports all the Sass partials during the build process.
-It would be appreciated if you could introduce your changes in the indented Sass syntax.
-Not a friend of curlies and stuff.

 Contributing
 ------------